lewisl/CovidSim/documentation/population matrix.md

     - 60-80
     - 80+

-Mapping to rows, columns, and planes should avoid using integer constants directly.
-Instead use the variable names that are constants that hold the appropriate column value and should never be changed.
-History matrix structure is explained below.

-Named references to the population matrices are:

 You may ask why not use DataFrames or one of the Julia packages that provide named arrays.
 DataFrames are slightly awkward, a bit slower, and must be 2 dimensional.
 All of the data in a population matrix is integer so there is no need for mixed types, which is the greatest benefit of DataFrames.
 The various packages implementing "named arrays" are at different degrees of maturity; add even more complexity than this rough-and-ready solution; and have slightly different APIs.
 The approach here is in no way general:  it only serves this one application.
 The package maintainer is probably the only person writing code to manipulate these data structures.
 One day I'll switch to one of the named array packages.

 **Accessing Population Matrices**